lodhi5580/bootstrap/README.md

-# ecommerce
+# BOOTSTRAP
-this is E-commerce website.
+this is BOOTSTRAP website. it is full responsive